Shakir-Hussain12/Capstone1/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Cindy Shen for her original design of **Creative Commons Global Summit 2015**, as it served as an inspiration for this project.
+I would like to thank Cindy Shin for her original design of **Creative Commons Global Summit 2015**, as it served as an inspiration for this project.
 - [Original Design](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>